serge-hulne/go_iter/README.md

 Go iter tools (for iterating , mapping, filtering, reducing streams -represented as channels-)

 - to install : go get -u github.com/serge-hulne/go_iter
+- Documentation : See in the Documentation directory.

 Defines: